 - The Alps

-- Guided bus tours to Hallstatt, Prague etc.
+- Organised day trips & tours to Hallstatt, Budapest etc.

 Day trip suggestions

-Even if you don’t want to hire a car*, then trains, buses and boats get you to many places quickly and easily.
+Even if you don’t want to hire a car*, then trains, buses and boats get you to many places outside the city quickly and easily.
 This includes travel to other countries and organised tours leaving from Vienna.

-One of the joys of the city, for example, is the close proximity to Slovakia, Hungary, Czechia, and even the likes of Germany and Italy.
+One of the joys of the city, for example, is the close proximity to Slovakia, Hungary, and Czechia.

 I’m working to bring you helpful articles on travelling to all these places and others more local.
 Here my tips so far…